kubevela/catalog/experimental/addons/hive-operator/README.md

 **secret-class**

 A SecretClass for the credentials to the Minio.
-The credentials were defined in the installation of Minio via helm:
+The credentials were defined in the installation of Minio via helm, Apply below YAML:

 ```yaml
 apiVersion: core.oam.dev/v1beta1